saltict/availproject.github.io/docs/quick-start.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# How to use Polygon Avail
+# How to use Avail

 :::note

 We are working on improving many of the current features.
-We appreciate you using our testnet and encourage your valuable feedback through one of our [<ins>community channels</ins>](https://polygon.technology/community/).
+We appreciate you using our testnet and encourage your valuable feedback through one of our [<ins>community channels</ins>](https://discord.gg/y6fHnxZQX8).

 :::